First-Class Plugin Architecture

 Registration methodWhat it registersUsed by

-register_model(ModelDefinition) An entity definition: columns, CRUD ops, UI hints, cache config, group HTTP route generation, frontend rendering, persistence, validation
+register_model(def, validator, repository_factory) An entity: ModelDefinition (columns, CRUD ops, UI hints, cache config, group) + its IValidator + repository factory.
+The REGISTER_MODEL(model, Model, MODEL) macro wires all three.
+HTTP route generation, frontend rendering, persistence, validation

-register_migrations(vector<Migration>) Ordered SQL migration files (V{n}__name.sql) for this plugin's schema Applied at startup in dependency order with SHA-256 chain-hash integrity
+register_migrations(MigrationScriptsPtr) Ordered migration scripts (V{n}__name, embedded SQL) per database dialect — REGISTER_MIGRATIONS(Plugin, SQLite) selects by configured database_type Applied at startup in dependency order with SHA-256 chain-hash integrity

-register_trigger(Trigger) Before / InsteadOf / After hook for one or more CRUD operations Trigger pipeline (steps 6–9 of request lifecycle)
+register_trigger(TriggerPtr) Before / InsteadOf / After / Around hook for one or more CRUD operations Trigger pipeline (steps 6–9 of request lifecycle)

-register_query(name, Query) Named reusable query — complex lookups shared across validators/triggers/jobs Called via QueryRegistry::call(name, args)
+register_query(QueryPtr) Named reusable SQL query — complex lookups shared across validators/triggers/jobs Called via call_query(query_name, request) from triggers and jobs

 Plugin Lifecycle & Dependency Resolution